feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 ```

-### Add Documentation
+### 8. Add Documentation

 Remember to add documentation for your offline store.

-This should be added to `docs/reference/offline-stores/` and `docs/reference/data-sources/`.
-You should also add a reference in `docs/reference/data-sources/README.md` and `docs/SUMMARY.md`.
-Add a new markdown documentation and document the functions similar to how the other offline stores are documented.
-Be sure to cover how to create the datasource and most importantly, what configuration is needed in the `feature_store.yaml` file in order to create the datasource and also make sure to flag that the datasource is in alpha development.
+1. Add a new markdown file to `docs/reference/offline-stores/` and `docs/reference/data-sources/`.
+2. You should also add a reference in `docs/reference/data-sources/README.md` and `docs/SUMMARY.md`.
+Add new markdown documentation to document your offline store functions similar to how the other offline stores are documented.

+**NOTE**: Be sure to cover how to create the datasource and most importantly, what configuration is needed in the `feature_store.yaml` file in order to create the datasource and also make sure to flag that the datasource is in alpha development.
 Please also add some documentation on what the data model is for the specific online store for more clarity.

-Finally, add the python code docs by running to document the functions by making sure the classes are being referenced by `sdk/python/docs/index.rst`.
+3. Finally, add the python code docs by making sure the classes are being referenced by `sdk/python/docs/index.rst`.
 An example of this below:

 {% code title="sdk/python/docs/index.rst" %}
 ```yaml